 Recoverable Damages in a New York Car Accident Lawsuit

-- Medical bills your PIP policy may not cover (e.g., future medical care costs)
+- Medical bills your PIP policy does not cover

 - Assistive devices

 - Diminished earning capacity (if your injuries keep you from returning to work)

 - Any out-of-pocket costs